Recent News and Newsletters

 Philip Schaff Prize

-The winner of the Schaff is Peter Brown, the Philip and Beulah Rollins Professor of History at Princeton University.
+The winner of the Schaff Prize is Peter Brown, the Philip and Beulah Rollins Professor of History at Princeton University.
 Brown’s book, Through the Eye of a Needle: Wealth, the Fall of Rome, and the Making of Christianity in the West, 350-550 AD, was published by Princeton University Press (2012).
-Brown will receive the prize at the Winter Meeting of the ASCH in January 2014.
+Brown received the prize at the Winter Meeting of the ASCH in January 2014.